All Episodes

 So from the standpoint of race, whites were no better or no different from us in God's eyes.

-So that was something that was reinforced at home, and it was something that we uh held on to.
+So that was something that was reinforced at home, and it was something that we held on to.

-You taught yourself algebra uh one summer.
+You taught yourself algebra one summer.

-What what what what in the world was it that uh inspired you to want to teach yourself algebra, and how did you know that what you were teaching yourself was right?
+What in the world was it that inspired you to want to teach yourself algebra?

 The answers were in the back of the book.

-The well actually it was a little more complicated than that.
+Well, actually, it was a little more complicated than that.

-So my classmates had first year algebra, but when I arrived, I had not had it.
+So my classmates had first-year algebra, but when I arrived, I had not had it.

-I said, but I haven't had first year algebra.
+I said, but I haven't had first-year algebra.

-He said, we're going to have second year algebra.
+He said, we're going to have second-year algebra.

 You know what would happen in that circumstance today?